The MA in Art History

-- Official undergraduate transcripts (Official transcripts may need to be mailed in)
+- Unoffical undergraduate transcripts (Official transcripts will be requested for formal admission)

-International applicants must also include an official English proficiency exam score report and a completed and signed Financial Certificate; please see http://www.montana.edu/international/admissions/docs/graduatefinancialcertificate.pdf for complete details.
+International applicants may also include an unofficial English proficiency exam score report and if available, a completed and signed Financial Certificate; please see the International Admissions Graduate webpage at http://www.montana.edu/gradschool/policy/admissions_intl.html for complete details.

-Candidates are responsible for ensuring that all requisite application materials are submitted by March 15 or October 15.
+Candidates are responsible for ensuring that all requisite application materials are submitted by March 15 for fall admission or October 15 for spring admission.

 Letters of recommendation are most helpful when they speak of the applicant’s academic and professional achievements in Art History or related fields such as History, Literature, Foreign Language, and potential for graduate study.
 Letters from professors or curators are generally far more effective than those from counselors, employers, or friends.

 Many graduate students receive teaching assistantships and fee waivers to help defray the cost of graduate study.
 However, financial aid is available to graduate students who show evidence of financial need.
 While such assistance may take various forms, most graduate students receive aid through loans or the work/study program.

 For further information, consult the Graduate School on-line at http://www.montana.edu/gradschool/ and contact the Financial Aid Office (located on the lower floor of the Strand Union Building, MSU) at (406)994-2845.

 Assistantships are awarded annually on a competitive basis; all interested students, including current TAs, must apply for the new academic year.
 Teaching assistantships are awarded in the spring for the following academic year.
 Teaching assistantships carry with them tuition waivers.
 Tuition waivers cover tuition only.
 Fees such as registration, building, computer equipment, insurance, etc. are not covered by the waiver.